-Excessive distances between the impeller and body of the pump create the eddy flows.
+Excessive clearance between the impeller and body of the pump create eddy flows.
 The distance can be from poor quality control on the part of the manufacturer or corrosion that has diminished the length of the impeller paddle.
 There, the water becomes pressurized, and as it attempts to escape between the blades and the pump body, it creates “eddy flows.”
 This phenomenon imparts axial vibrations that can damage the seals and the bearings.

 PURPOSE-BUILT HIGH PERFORMANCE and RACING WATER PUMPS

-Precise machining practices are essential to maintaining the hubs and shafts perfectly perpendicular to the body to eliminate the excessive bearing loads, noise and to reduce power losses and heat.
+Precise machining practices are essential to maintaining the hubs and shafts perfectly perpendicular to the body to eliminate excessive bearing loads, noise, and to reduce power losses and heat.
 Edelbrock uses high-grade bearings that are heat-treated carbon or carburized steel.